22° halo: Formation

 Another phenomenon resulting in a ring around the Sun or Moon—and therefore sometimes confused with the 22° halo—is the corona.
-Unlike the 22° halo, however, it is produced by water droplets instead of ice crystals and it is much smaller and more colorful.
+Unlike the 22° halo, however, it is produced by water droplets instead of ice crystals and is much smaller and more colorful.

 Weather relation

 In folklore, moon rings are said to warn of approaching storms.
 Like other ice halos, 22° halos appear when the sky is covered by thin cirrus or cirrostratus clouds that often come a few days before a large storm front.
 However, the same clouds can also occur without any associated weather change, making a 22° halo unreliable as a sign of bad weather.